unbit/uwsgi-docs/WebSockets.rst

 To send a full handshake response you can use the ``uwsgi.websocket_handshake([key,origin, proto])`` function.
 Without a correct handshake the connection will never complete.

-In 1.9 serie, the key parameter is required, while in 2.0 you can call websocket_handshake without arguments (response will be build automatically from request's data)
+In the 1.9 series, the key parameter is required.
+In 2.0+ you can call websocket_handshake without arguments (the response will be built automatically from request's data).

 Sending
 *******